Home / Blackboard Collaborate / Blackboard Collaborate Ultra

 If your Collaborate session was recorded from your Blackboard course, then once the recording has been processed, it will be available from the Collaborate area of that course.

-On the left-hand side of your course, click on the Menu button (three dots), and pick the ‘View all recordings’ option:
+On the right-hand side of your course, click on the Menu button (three dots), and pick the ‘View all recordings’ option:

 click on the thee-dot button and pick the view all recordings option.